ibrazbib27/API-Phase-Three/README.md

-### PHASE TWO
+### PHASE THREE
-Your second task is to conditionally render films.
-More specifically, you should be able to manually "load" the films with a button click.
+Your third task is to combine both objectives from Phase One and Two in order to conditionally load data from another endpoint in the Studio Ghibli API.
+Furthermore, you may only make one HTTP request at a time.

-When the project first compiles, the only thing you should see is the Studio Ghibli logo image and a button with the text "Load Films".
-Upon clicking the button, the films should load and be displayed on the screen.
+For example, you may choose to load Films or People with a button for the respective endpoint, which means the project should only display two buttons (one for "Load Films", one for "Load People") when it first loads.
+The data loaded, and therefore rendered, depends on which button is pressed.

-*Hint: your fetch method from Phase One does not need to change in order to complete this section.
-Instead, consider toggling a property in state with the button click.*
+At a minimum, if you choose the "People" endpoint, you should display the person's name, age, gender, and a link to that particular person's JSON response that will open in a new tab, but you may use as many properties as you want.
+If you choose something else as your second endpoint, just be sure to display at least two properties in addition to opening up the link to the item's ID in a new tab.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).